FragMAX/FragMAXapp/README.md

 The `site-plugin` implements site specific details and configuration.
 For more details on writing plugins see the [site plugins](docs/site_plugins.md) documentation.

+# Managing

+[Operating FragMAXapp](docs/operation.md) document contains some useful information on managing and running a deploymnet of the application.

 # Development

 The overview of the app's structure is described in the [Architecture](docs/architecture.md) document.